sys-ad/aws_BashScripts/README.md

 PURPOSE:

-AWS Cli Scripts -- Basic to Intermediate
+AWS Cli Scripts -- basic to intermediate, interactive scripts using AWS CLI API for various services and resources.